 The following are our 8 basic tenets:

 1. Eliminate the simple sugars in your diet.

 This doesn’t mean low-carb.
 It means eliminating the whites.
 White sugar, white rice, white pasta, white flour, white bread, white potatoes, etc. All these whites are simple carbohydrates.
 They spike our blood sugar and have little nutritional value.
 It also means including complex carbohydrates in your meals.
 Whole grain breads.
 Brown rice.
 Lentils.
 Quinoa.
 And loads of high fiber vegetables and fruits.

 2. Reduce Sodium.

-Know what’s good, but also know what’s not good for you!
-Eliminate trans fats, fried foods, preservatives, color additives, toxic binders, fat replacers, etc. It’s better to have a little real sour cream than a big scoop of fat-free sour cream, because additives in the fat-free version are included, in order to replace the fat in the original version.
+Know what isn’t good for you.
+Eliminate trans fats, fried foods, preservatives, color additives, toxic binders, fat replacers, etc. It’s far better to have a little full fat, natural sour cream, than a big scoop of fat-free sour cream.

 You can do it!